‘The Walking Dead’ Spoilers: What’s The Meaning Behind That Toy Soldier Daryl Finds?

 — The Walking Dead AMC (@WalkingDead_AMC) April 3, 2017

 As previously reported by the Inquisitr, The Walking Dead Season 8 will begin airing in October, and fans can likely expect a lot of action and fight scenes when the show returns.
-Comic book spoilers suggest that Rick and Negan’s groups will be in an all out war and that many lives will be lost along the way.
+Comic book spoilers suggest that Rick and Negan’s groups will be in an all-out war and that many lives will be lost along the way.
 The season could likely end with Negan finally being captured, but will he suffer his comic book fate?

 In the comics, Negan is taken prison and forced to live out his days behind bars in Alexandria.
 The villain is still alive and well in the comic series, but playing that out on television would likely be boring, and not a great use of actor Jeffrey Dean Morgan’s time and energy.
 However, there are a couple of options.
 The show could stray from the comics and kill off Negan in Season 8, or perhaps have him escape the jail cell in some other way.
 Perhaps after he’s fallen from power, Negan will become a member of Rick’s group and fall in line with their way of life.
 Only time will tell.